-Hyundai Veloster N vs. Mercedes-AMG GT 4-Door Coupe: Big money vs. Little money
+Hyundai Veloster N vs. Mercedes-AMG GT 4-Door Coupe: Big money vs. little money

 The fact that the $189,880 Mercedes-AMG GT 63 S 4-Door Coupe and $29,885 Hyundai Veloster N were both nominees for the same award shows the breadth of vehicles Motor Authority evaluates each year.

-How does a small hot hatch based on an economy car fare against a strengthened bones of a luxury car turned big high-performance hatchback?
+How does a small hot hatch based on an economy car fare against the strengthened bones of a luxury car turned big high-performance hatchback?
 Surprisingly well.

 2019 Hyundai Veloster and 2019 Mercedes-AMG GT 4-Door - Best Car To Buy 2020